kimai/kimai/var/docs/developers.md

                 template: sidebar/home.html.twig
 ```

-You have to define the `icon` ([read more](theme.md)) to be used and either `controller` action or twig `template`.
+You have to define the `icon` ([read more](theme.md)) to be used and then either `controller` action or twig `template`.
-Both follow the default naming syntax and you can link your bundle here instead of the app controller or templates.
+Both follow the default naming syntax and you can link your bundle here instead of existing application controller or templates.
 You should NOT add them in `config/packages/kimai.yaml` but in your own bundle or the `local.yaml` [config](configurations.md),
 otherwise they might get lost during an update.